fractalbass/data_science/_posts/2017-08-14-data_science_14 markdown.markdown

 # Conclusion

-The steps outlined above for the lazy Parker dataset are very similar to several approaches used to model the breast cancer dataset on Kaggle.com  This blog post is getting a bit long, and so I am going to end it here.
+The steps outlined above for the lazy Parker dataset are very similar to several approaches used to pre-process the breast cancer dataset on Kaggle.com  This blog post is getting a bit long, and so I am going to end it here.
 My next blog post will return to the cancer data set and go over some different approaches for predicting benign and malignant tumors based on observed cell properties using pre-processed data.

 I think I will go get a drink of water now.